KrishnendraTiwari/Task/README.md

 # Task

-This is html and css task using all the concepts of html & css
+This is frontend tasks  using html , css and javascript.